keptlocal

 The browser environment imposes real constraints:

-Browser-based file tools in 2026 are not a compromise.
-For the large majority of everyday file operations — PDF merging, splitting, rotating, watermarking, image compression, conversion, and cropping — they are genuinely as capable as the desktop applications most people have used for years, with the added advantage of requiring no installation, no account, and transmitting no data.
+For the large majority of everyday file operations — PDF merging, splitting, rotating, watermarking, image compression, conversion, and cropping — browser-based tools in 2026 are as capable as the desktop applications most people have used for years.
+No installation.
+No account.
+Nothing transmitted.

 All keptlocal tools run this way — processing in your browser, files never leaving your device.